Mojovsky/travel-agency-website/README.md

 2. Homepage

-   Homepage consists of:

    - 3 paragraphs of text
    - 4 destination cards (active, currently linking to gallery due to lack of individual pages)

 3. Gallery

-   Gallery consist of:

    - 12 destination cards (only the first active, leading to individual page)

 4. Individual destination page

-   Toyko page consists of:

    - 3 paragraphs of desciptive text
    - 6 destination cards
    - "Back to gallery" button

 5. Contact Form

-   Contact Form consist of:

    - Name field (required)
    - Email field (required)